Imagine stepping onto the stage, the spotlight hits, and the audience waits with bated breath. This is your moment—not just to perform, but to engage.

 Objective:

-Review any previous communications or touchpoints with the prospect.
+- Review past interactions or communications with the prospect.

-Prepare a list of tailored questions based on the research.
+- Prepare a list of tailored questions based on research.

 Agenda: